coracle-social/how-to-nostr/book.md

 The stakes are slightly different though.
 If you lose your Bitcoin keys you can lose real money; if you lose your Nostr keys you can lose your social identity.
 Which one is worse depends entirely on who you are, but both have the potential to be catastrophic.

 Nostr also has some disadvantages in comparison with Bitcoin.
-With Bitcoin you can rotate keys by simply sending funds to a new address and throwing away the old address, although if you lose your key entirely you're still out of luck.
-On Nostr, your identity is your public key, and so is much harder to move away from.
-While nothing prevents copying and re-signing all your social media data with your new key, all references to your cryptographic identity would be broken - and along with them your entire reputation.
+With Bitcoin you can rotate keys by simply sending funds to a new address and throwing away the old address (although if you lose your key entirely you're still out of luck).
+On Nostr, your identity is your public key, and therefore much harder to move away from.
+While nothing prevents copying and re-signing all your social media data with your new key, all references to your cryptographic identity would be broken — and along with them your entire reputation.

 Key rotation is something that we have to figure out if Nostr is going to succeed in the long term.
 There have been some proposals, but none of them have gained enough traction to be implemented.
-Key rotation is an inherently hard problem, because you need to borrow the reputation of the old key in order to validate the new key in such a way that an attacker wouldn't be able to do the same thing.
-Decentralized identifiers (DIDs) are not really a solution because they result either in a circular system of keys or the delegation of the authority to bind names to a third party.
+Key rotation is an inherently difficult problem, because you need to borrow the reputation of the old key in order to validate the new key in such a way that an attacker wouldn't be able to do the same thing.
+Decentralized identifiers (DIDs) are not really a solution because they result either in a circular system of keys or dependence upon a trusted name registrar.
 Hierarchical keys have the same problem; the root key still has to be competently secured.

 There are some things we can do though to make key storage safer and more convenient.

-A number of different signer protocols have been experimented with as alternatives to pasting your private key into every Nostr client you try, including browser signer extensions, Android intent-based signers, and remote "bunker" signers.
+A number of different signer protocols exist as alternatives to pasting your private key into every Nostr client you try, including [browser extensions](https://github.com/nostr-protocol/nips/blob/master/07.md), [Android intent-based signers](https://github.com/nostr-protocol/nips/blob/master/55.md), and [remote "bunker" signers](https://github.com/nostr-protocol/nips/blob/master/46.md).

 The last of these is, in my opinion, the most promising.
 Remote signers can run on any device connected to the internet, and used in any type of application.
 Browser extension or Android signers can be useful as progressive enhancement, but should always be considered secondary to remote signers.

 The difficulty with any of these solutions is that they require new users to learn about and set up an additional component when getting started with Nostr, which is an awful UX from an onboarding perspective.
 One possible solution to this is for every client to include a remote signer implementation so that users can log into other clients remotely.
 But this is a lot of complexity to impose on client implementations, and is very difficult to execute successfully.

 The most promising solution to the onboarding problem is "multisig" bunkers, which allow for multiple unrelated custodians to coordinate when signing events by breaking the user's private key up into "shards".
-A scheme like "2 of 3" would require that two custodians collude in order to steal a user's key.
+A scheme like "2 of 3" would require that two custodians collude in order to act on behalf of the user.

 But even better in the context of onboarding would be to use a "2 of 2" signature scheme, where half of the key is held by a custodian, and half of the key is held by the client onboarding the new user.
 This means that unless the client and the custodian collude, the user's key remains under their control.
 Given the likelihood of non-technical users failing to secure their keys, this can be a viable alternative to self custody for certain people.

-This approach can be improved further by sending an email to the new user with a version of their private key encrypted with a password as a backup.
+This approach can be improved further by sending an email to the new user with a version of their private key [encrypted with a password](https://github.com/nostr-protocol/nips/blob/master/49.md) as a backup.
 This helps defer the learning process for key management until the user has developed a reputation on the network, making the key valuable.
 When they're ready to take custody of their key, they'll have it sitting in their email inbox.

 One other common pattern worth mentioning is seed words.
-Seed words are great for securing Bitcoin in cold storage because cold storage ideally requires manual entry onto a physical medium or airgapped device.
-A 64-character hex key is going to be a lot harder to write down than 12 or 24 words, especially if you're engraving the characters on steel.
+Seed words are great for securing Bitcoin in cold storage because cold storage ideally requires manual entry onto a physical medium or air-gapped device.
+A 64-character hex key is going to be a lot harder to write down correctly than 12 or 24 words, especially if you're engraving the characters on steel.

 But on Nostr keys are almost always stored on an internet-connected signing device, making them vulnerable in ways bitcoin keys aren't.
-Seed words only useful for physically backing up Nostr keys that only exist as distributed shards.
+Seed words only useful for physically backing up Nostr keys that exist only as distributed shards.
 This can make sense for advanced or paranoid users, but is not really relevant to onboarding new users.
 In most cases, putting your key in a password manager (optionally encrypted) is enough.

 # Chapter 4: Relays are Repositories

 Thus far we've focused mostly on "Nostr as data."
 But data modeling, signatures, and identity are really only half of the story.
-Nostr is much more than a data format - what is much more interesting is its network architecture.
+Nostr is much more than a data format — what is much more interesting is its network architecture.

 ## Why WebSockets

 Many cutting-edge decentralized protocols are "peer-to-peer," which means they attempt to repurpose the architecture of the internet to facilitate direct communication between peers.
 Peer-to-peer technology is really neat, but it's also hard to get right because it works against the grain of the internet as it has been used for the last 30 years.
-Things like NAT traversal make this especially difficult.

 That's not to say P2P technologies are of no use.
-Mesh network systems and P2P communication techniques can be great when used as fallbacks to more traditional infrastructure and networking technologies.
+Mesh network systems and P2P communication techniques can be great when used as fallbacks from more traditional infrastructure and networking technologies.
 But just like it would be very hard or impossible to completely replace the hub-and-spoke architecture of the internet with a mesh network, P2P systems are not a complete replacement for the client-server model.

 Nostr attempts to get many of the benefits of P2P-style architectures without a lot of the hassle by using a pretty boring piece of web technology: WebSocket servers.
-WebSocket servers have all the same problems that regular servers have in terms of being gatekept by internet service providers, and relying on TLS root certificates and DNS registrars.
-DNS can be bypassed, but then users have to deal with IP addresses.
+WebSocket servers have all the same problems that regular servers have in terms of being gate-kept by internet service providers, since normally they rely on TLS root certificates, ISPs, and DNS registrars.
+Domain name resolution can be bypassed, but then users have to deal with IP addresses.
 TLS can be bypassed, but then implementations have to run things through Tor, which has its own trade-offs.

 Most nostr relays use TLS with conventional domain names.
-And in true Nostr fashion, this is "good enough™."
+And in true Nostr fashion, this is good enough™.
 Because anyone can buy a domain name and spin up a server, there are hundreds of relays out there that can be used for storing signed data.
 If relay operators or users want to up the ante (for example if the country they live in [man-in-the-middle attacks TLS](https://en.wikipedia.org/wiki/Kazakhstan_man-in-the-middle_attack)), they can always resort to more advanced techniques.
 And if a particular relay goes offline, it's only one of many redundant nodes.

 In "Simple Made Easy," Rich Hickey defines the distinction between easy and simple.
 "Easy" means something is "close at hand".
 Something that's easy may not be the best solution, but it's accessible.
 "Simple" means that something does one thing well without being complicated by different concerns.
 In technical terms, relays are not really simple.
 Relays are easy.
 Relays use WebSockets which are a layer on top of HTTP which is a layer on top of TCP/IP, which is itself a fairly complicated protocol.

 The trade-off here is that the technology, again, is not ideal, but good enough.
 WebSocket servers also allow for duplex communication rather than request-response, which allows servers to push new information to the client as soon as they receive it.

-Using WebSockets doesn't preclude the use of other transport protocols to send events between peers.
+But using WebSockets doesn't preclude the use of other transport protocols to send events between peers.

-(As an aside, I'm not talking about Nostr over HTTP.
-HTTP, while simple and more familiar for developers who are used to working with web technologies, is strictly worse than using WebSockets because HTTP doesn't allow for server-sent events, increases latency through polling, and makes clients and relays less efficient.
-If you're going to rely on the web stack, just use WebSockets.)
+As an aside, I'm not talking about Nostr over HTTP.
+HTTP, while simple and more familiar for developers who are used to working with web technologies, is strictly worse than using WebSockets because HTTP doesn't allow duplex communication, increases latency through polling (or requiring support for [server-sent-events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)), and makes clients and relays less efficient.
+If you're going to rely on the web stack, just use WebSockets.

 What I mean rather is alternative transport protocols that have a different simplicity/ease trade-off balance from WebSockets.
 In theory you could come up with a binary encoding of Nostr events and send them over QUIC, which would eliminate a lot of the overhead associated with WebSockets.
 This might be useful for high performance applications and servers.

 Alternatively, you might put a bunch of Nostr events in a JSONL file and torrent it.
 These events would then be replicated on a different decentralized network and could be downloaded by a client supporting that transport, improving censorship resistance (assuming the dataset is valuable enough for people to seed it).

 Another example would be to use P2P technologies as progressive enhancement.
-In other words, you could enhance the connectivity of Nostr applications in certain scenarios without breaking the base protocol.
+In other words, you could [enhance the connectivity of Nostr applications](https://github.com/nostr-protocol/nips/pull/1979) in certain scenarios without breaking the base protocol.
 This might be a useful when designing a mobile application for people in rural areas with little network coverage.
 If the network isn't available, devices would fall back to direct connection over Bluetooth or WiFi Direct.

-This technique was pioneered originally by Secure Scuttlebutt (SSB), which started with P2P technologies and then added pubs as a way of bridging devices that weren't directly connected.
+This technique was pioneered by Secure Scuttlebutt (SSB), which started with P2P technologies and then added pubs as a way of bridging devices that weren't directly connected.
 Nostr simply reverses this model and makes pubs the primary means of communication and optionally adds P2P when required.
 Of course, these alternative transport protocols have by and large not been specified or implemented, but there's nothing to keep us from creating them.

 In terms of transport protocol, Nostr opted for "easy" by default.
 But this dimension of the relay network is secondary to the network architecture itself, which adheres much more closely to Hickey's idea of "simplicity".
 So, setting aside the transport questions for now, let's get into what relays actually do.